SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus.md

 Make sure this property is set to `sop.post.url=https://localhost:9002/acceleratorservices/sop-mock/process`.

 **Note:** Please make sure that you have the website properties properly set for your `telcospa` base site to point to your environment.
-For your **localhost** environment they should have the following values:
+For your **localhost** environment, they should have the following values:
 `website.telcospa.http=http://localhost:9001`
 `website.telcospa.https=https://localhost:9002`